 Theresa Baumgärtner is a passionate cook and author of several cookbooks.
 Since 2013 she has been writing and photographing as a columnist for the German magazine "Wohnen & Garten Landhaus" (Home & Garden - Country House) and works as a freelance presenter and author for television.
 Her films on NDR and ARD touch the audience again and again with their warm, cordial and authentic nature.
 Twice a month Theresa cooks on German television in the ARD buffet.
-Her last baking book "Backen in der Winterzeit" (Baking in the Wintertime) was awarded the most beautiful baking book of the year by Kaisergranat in 2017.
+Her new cookbook Weihnachten.
+Rezepte für die schönste Zeit des Jahres is Theresa's very personal declaration of love to the wonderful Christmas season!

 "Take your time for things,

 that makes you happy."

 In her new book Theresa tells us about her favourite recipes, gives us decoration ideas for the winter season and invites us to dream!
 Christmas is the best time of the year for the passionate

 cook and baker Theresa Baumgärtner.
 To get in the mood for the big party, she first travels to pre-Christmas Edinburgh.
 Scotland is full of inspiration!
 So is the Black Forest.
 The first snow has

 fallen in the high altitudes.
 The walk through the forest becomes a silent winter fairy tale.
 Theresa visits a gingerbread bakery and shows us how straw shoes are made according to old